Art and the Slippery Slope...

 Setting aside for the moment that Hard Bite is a work of fiction designed to entertain, does the question raised remain valid?
 What if any lessons do readers take away from the works they read in books or see in films?
 Scientific inquiry into the correlation between viewing violent content and a propensity toward violence in any form is mixed.
 An APA study spanning a fifteen year period showed a positive correlation between violent content viewed during the formative years 6-10.
 But as Psychology Today notes in one of their posts to their online magazine, correlation between ideation and action remains an open question and stories of lawbreakers with altruistic intent are literally cultural bedrock.

-Whether it’s the story of Robin Hood or the long-running series starring Timothy Hutton and Co. in “Leverage,” there’s a persistent theme in western liberal democracies that organizations (business in particular) cannot be trusted.
-The time-honored traditions of organizational mistrust are often well-earned.
+Whether it’s the story of Robin Hood or the long-running series starring Timothy Hutton and Co. in “Leverage,” a pervading theme running through art in western (at least) liberal democracies seems to be that organizations in general & (businesses in particular) cannot be trusted.
+I should add that the the time-honored traditions of organizational mistrust is often well-earned.

 And it is that same organizational mistrust that attaches naturally to our ubiquitous federal government.
 It’s not hard to understand why, if you’ve been paying attention.
 A pretty strong argument can be made suggesting we have the president we do precisely because of that same organizational mistrust.